 Registration is easy and businesses must be self-certified annually.
 The Maryland Department of General Services provides more information about the Small Business Reserve Program including a database of certified small businesses.

-Beginning October 1, 2004, designated agencies (including UB) will be required to award a minimum of 10 percent of their units' total dollar value of goods, supplies, services, maintenance, construction, construction related, architectural service and engineering service contracts to small businesses.
+As of Oct.
+1, 2004, designated agencies (including UB) are required to award a minimum of 10 percent of their units' total dollar value of goods, supplies, services, maintenance, construction, construction related, architectural service and engineering service contracts to small businesses.

 The University fully supports contracting efforts to integrate small and disadvantaged businesses as University contractors in compliance with Public Law 95-507, which requires outreach to small and disadvantaged businesses and development of plans for contracting or subcontracting with small and disadvantaged businesses.
 Small and disadvantaged businesses include Women Owned firms, Disadvantaged firms, Historically Underutilized Business Zones (HUB Zones), Historically Black Colleges and Universities and Minority Institutions (HBCUs), Veteran Owned Small Businesses and Service Disabled Veteran Owned Small Businesses.

 Part of our certification to receive federal funds is based on fulfillment of our Small Business Master Subcontracting Plan.
 To insure compliance with the Plan the University has designated Blair Blankinship, director of Procurement, as Small Business Subcontracting Plan Administrator.
 Part of that responsibility is to be sure the Master Subcontracting Plan is up to date, to ensure that individual Small Business Subcontracting Plans are written for each federally funded contract in excess of $500,000 and to issue the semiannual SF 294 and SF 295 reports on progress to date in fulfilling the Subcontracting Master Plan.